Caerind/AwesomeCppGameDev/README.md

 - [templight](https://github.com/mikael-s-persson/templight) : Templight is a Clang-based tool to profile the time and memory consumption of template instantiations and to perform interactive debugging sessions to gain introspection into the template instantia…
 - [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) : A collection of services with great free tiers for developers on a budget
 - [mkvfx](https://github.com/meshula/mkvfx) : Build scripts for libraries commonly used in games, film and vfx
+- [masterplan](https://github.com/SolarLune/masterplan) : MasterPlan is a project management software / visual idea board software.
+It attempts to be easy to use, lightweight, and fun.
+- [public-apis](https://github.com/public-apis/public-apis) : A collective list of free APIs for use in software and web development.
+- [docker](https://github.com/foonathan/docker) : Lightweight containers for building C++
+- [grafana](https://github.com/grafana/grafana) : The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More
+- [opengametools](https://github.com/jpaver/opengametools) : A set of open c++ game development tools that are lightweight, easy-to-integrate and free to use.
+Currently hosting a magicavoxel .vox full scene loader.
+- [cpp-dependencies](https://github.com/tomtom-international/cpp-dependencies) : Tool to check C++ #include dependencies (dependency graphs created in .dot format)
+- [pubgrub](https://github.com/vector-of-bool/pubgrub) : Pubgrub dependency resolution algorithm for C++
+- [pacm](https://github.com/sourcey/pacm) : C++ front-end package manager for embedding and redistributing with native applications
+- [Arbiter](https://github.com/ArbiterLib/Arbiter) : Dependency manager library that supports decentralization
+- [oss-fuzz](https://github.com/google/oss-fuzz) : OSS-Fuzz - continuous fuzzing of open source software.
 - Visual Studio Extensions
   - [SPIRV-VSExtension](https://github.com/SaschaWillems/SPIRV-VSExtension) : SPIR-V extension for Visual Studio
   - [asm-dude](https://github.com/HJLebbink/asm-dude) : Visual Studio extension for assembly syntax highlighting and code completion in assembly files and the disassembly window